-Knowing the tax for rental income in the Philippines is the first thing you should learn about when considering investing in real estate in the country.
+Knowing the tax on rental income in the Philippines is the first thing you should learn about when considering investing in real estate in the country.
 While the Philippines is well-known as a popular travel destination, it is also a great place to start a rental business.
 Thanks to the country’s inexpensive cost of living and hospitality, there has been an increase in expats wanting to live or even retire in the country.

 Who needs to pay real estate rental income tax in the Philippines?